rrobberobin/RnDProfitability-BScThesis/README.md

 The R file used for my Bachelor's thesis:
-Regression analysis and formal tests
+Includes regression analysis and statistical test